DaleOnRails/Skygear/README.md

 - As a user i want the ability to edit my account details such as password or email.

-- As a user i want to be able to easily find contact information if i have any enquiries or complaints for SkyGear.com.au
+- As a user i want to be able to easily find company contact information if i have any enquiries or complaints for SkyGear.com.au

 ## Mood Board